Base class for mapping of ManagedRecords to and from persistent storage.

 which is itself subject to soft-deletion --- that is, for instance,

-s which might belong to a soft-deleted List
+Items which might belong to a soft-deleted List.

 Representation for a record ID.